-Feel Better Wishes are sent to Mildred Eudy, Deon McKeggan, June Killen, Jean Smith, Burl Moore and Tom White.
+Feel Better Wishes are sent to Mildred Eudy, Deon McKeggan, June Killen, Jean Smith, Burl Moore and Happy Birthday to: Bobbie ladies who decorated the VFW Post for Christmas.
+It looks so pretty.

-Happy Birthday to: Bobbie Hervey, Geri Knowles, Wootie Harville and Dennis Carr.
+Hervey, Geri Knowles, Wootie Harville and Dennis Carr.
 Thanks is expressed to the young